A novel by Duane Poncy and Patricia J McLean

-Our latest novel in progress, tentatively titled, Ghosts of Saint Pierre, is a fictional biography based upon the real life of a man who left Saint-Pierre, Martinique a few short years before Montaigne Pelée buried the city in fire and ash, taking the lives of 30,000 souls, including all of his loved ones.
+Ghosts of Saint-Pierre is a fictional biography based upon the life of a real man who left Saint-Pierre, Martinique a few short years before Mont Pelée buried the city in fire and ash, taking the lives of 30,000 souls, including all of his loved ones.